Non-periodic Fourier propagation algorithms for partial differential equations: Comparisons between uniform and non-uniform grid spacing

-We found that the FD method always produces larger errors compared to the spectral methods.
-When the spectral method is used within an interaction picture (FIP), the error reduction is significant.
-Additionally, a spectral method with a trigonometric basis (FSD) yields smaller errors than a polynomial basis for cases where the analytical solution exhibits a rapidly varying spatial dependence, as observed in the examples of the Peregrine solitary wave and breathers problems.
-When the analytical solution is smooth, however, the spectral method with a polynomial basis (Tau) does produce a smaller error.
-The examples for this are the double and triple simulton problems.
+With the Fourier interaction picture (FIP), the error reduction is extremely large if the problem consists only of linear terms, as seen for the heat equation.
+Both FIP and FSD methods yield smaller errors than a polynomial basis for cases with a rapidly varying spatial dependence, as observed in the examples of the Peregrine solitary wave and breather problems.